CodeCrew-CodeSchool/SideQuests/src/docs/Side_Quests/README.md

 # HOW-TO

+#### NOTE: Each specific role currently has a list of terms that it will be helpful for you to look up.
+Module 1 does contain a larger idea map and links to various career paths and subjects to study for them.
+Stay tuned for more in depth updates on each job type in each module.

 Along your journey, through the course, each Module's Side Quests will be laid out as such:

 ## [Module 1](/Side_Quests/Module_1/)